oliver-wilson-dev/drinking-game/README.md

 Some files related to this are `app.yaml`, `.gcloudignore` and `./github/workflows/release.yaml`.
 They are all required.

 For information on the Github action used to deploy the application and start it on the Google Cloud Platform, [click here](https://github.com/google-github-actions/setup-gcloud/tree/master/appengine-deploy).

+The reason the `npm run start` script exists is purely because Google Cloud Platform requires that the applications running in that environment are started all by the same command, so we have to conform to that.